Late entry Brandon Hagy opens with 64 at American Express

 “I felt like I saw the greens really well, and the last couple of days, I felt like I was putting really well,” Hagy said.
 “Once I started to read them well, I knew if I could just keep doing what I was doing, I’d have a good shot to do something.”

 Hagy grew up in Westlake Village before his All-America collegiate career in Berkeley.
+After his early years on tour were interrupted by injuries, he’s back to full health — and he has a little extra support at this event from his wife, Jay, and their first child, 5-month-old daughter Hunter.

+“There’s nothing better than seeing a smile when you leave to go to the course, and then you get the same smile when you come back,” he said.

-He was added to the AmEx field Monday when second-ranked Jon Rahm abruptly dropped out without giving a reason to tour officials.
+Hagy was added to the AmEx field Monday when second-ranked Jon Rahm abruptly dropped out without giving a reason to tour officials.
 Rahm later said he incurred a minor injury in the gym, but the Spaniard plans to play at Torrey Pines next week.

-Hagy might have made it into the field anyway after additional dropouts, but he was still grateful to Rahm, his friend and a collegiate opponent when Rahm played at Arizona State: “I’ll have to send him a gift or something.”
+Hagy might have made it into the field anyway after additional dropouts, but he was still grateful to Rahm, his friend and a collegiate opponent when Rahm played at Arizona State: “I’ll have to send him a bottle of wine or something.”

 An made seven birdies without a bogey in his 65.
 Max Homa, Martin Laird and Si Woo Kim shot 66.